Sponsor and status

 104th Congress (1995–1996)

-This resolution was introduced on February 22, 1995, in a previous session of Congress, but was not enacted.
+This resolution was introduced on February 22, 1995, in a previous session of Congress, but it did not receive a vote.

 Feb 22, 1995